February 27th, 2010 (updated June 22nd, 2012)

 Dec 2003: In the calendar year 2003, Moody’s says HBOS issued at least £13bn of residential mortgage-backed securities (RMBS) through Permanent Financing (Halifax), Mound Financing (BoS) and its covered bond programme.
 This is just under half the total value of RMBS issued in the UK that year.

-Dec 2003: The FSA says it has identified some serious internal audit issues including lax money laundering controls.
+Dec 2003: The FSA says it has identified some serious internal audit issues including lax anti-money-laundering controls.
 The regulator says it found unacceptably high levels of non-compliance with record-keeping procedures across BoS’s retail, corporate and business divisions and an “absence of effective systems and controls in respect of its record-keeping policies and procedures”.
 Andrew Proctor, the FSA’s director of enforcement, says the failures

 “were particularly serious as they undermined the bank’s ability to comply with the requirements of orders served by law enforcement agencies under the Proceeds of Crime Act.”